How to Set Up Shipping By Item Count in WooCommerce

 Note: The value of * is infinity.
 So the configuration is applicable for any number of items in your cart starting from 1 until infinity.

-11. Specify the Base Amt as $3 and Per Item shipping charge as $1.
+11. Specify the Base Amt as $3 and Per Item shipping rate as $1.

-This enables the plugin to calculate the base charge as $3 (fixed amount) and a shipping charge that increases by $1 for each item count in the cart.
+This enables the plugin to calculate the base charge as $3 (fixed amount) and a shipping rate that increases by $1 for each item count in the cart.

 The current shipping configuration is displayed in the following screen.